xcat2/xcat-core/docs/source/developers/github/change_code.rst

 It may take days before your pull request is properly reviewed and you want to keep changes out of that branch so in the event that you are asked to fix something, you can push directly to the branch with the active pull request.

-Creating additional branches will allow you to work on on different tasks/enhancements at the same time.
+Creating additional branches will allow you to work on different tasks/enhancements at the same time.
 You can easily manage your working changes between branches with ``git stash.``.

 Commiting code and pushing to remote branch